 Who Uses a Coach?

 Since we practice a “whole-life” approach at a)plan, our clients truly come from all walks of life.
-We work with CEOs, parents, grandparents, young professionals, entrepreneurs, non-profit workers, managers, startup founders, and more.
+We work with CEOs, parents, middle-aged individuals, grandparents, young adults, entrepreneurs, non-profit leaders, managers, startup founders, and more.

-While not everyone uses a coach, everyone could benefit from one.
+While not everyone uses a coach, everyone could benefit from a form of one-on-one life coaching.
 Just as Bill Gates once said, “Everyone needs a coach.”
 This commonly acknowledged sentiment by many of today’s top leaders comes from a simple idea: Everyone needs a coach because everyone is limited in their ability to see themselves as others do.

 For those who have never tried coaching, remember that you don’t know what you don’t know.
 Areas of your life could be ripe for major improvement, and you might not even realize it until you’ve found the perfect coach.
 At a)plan, we are proud and honored to provide hundreds of clients with exactly that – the perfect coach.